 District Centres play an important role as foci for local needs shopping, community and health facilities.
-This policy relates to Winyates, Matchborough and Woodrow District Centres.
+This policy relates to Matchborough, Winyates and Woodrow District Centres.
 To achieve the Vision, the promotion of the vitality, viability and sustainability of these District Centres will be sought, therefore the following principles will apply when considering proposals for redevelopment:

-- i. be consistent in scale and function with its role as a District Centre; - ii. not result in the unacceptable loss of retail floorspace, recognising its primarily retailing role; - iii. propose a scheme where the uses are compatible with one another; - iv. have well designed buildings and spaces with provision for green infrastructure.
-Special consideration should also be given to how to clearly define public and private spaces; - v. propose a scheme that takes opportunities to design out crime and make the District Centre feel safer;

-vi. propose a scheme with good accessibility to and from the neighbouring residential areas particularly in terms of walking and cycling and from the wider areas by public transport; and vii. consider re-using vacant upper floors.
+- i. be consistent in scale and function with its role as a District Centre: - ii. not result in the unacceptable loss of retail floorspace, recognising its primarily retailing role; - iii. propose a scheme where the uses are compatible with one another; - iv. have well designed buildings and spaces with provision for green infrastructure.
+Special consideration should also be given to how to clearly define public and private spaces; - v. propose a scheme that takes opportunities to design out crime and make the District Centre feel safer incorporating any relevant guidance contained within Supplementary Planning Documents, for example 'Designing for Community Safety' and 'Encouraging Good Design'. - vi. propose a scheme with good accessibility to and from the neighbouring residential areas particularly in terms of walking and cycling and from the wider areas by public transport; and - vii. consider re-using vacant upper floors.